UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

     devtools::install_github("danro9685/CIMLR", ref="R")

-CrIMMix cannot be installed for 4.2.1.
+CrIMMix cannot be installed for 4.3.1 nor 4.2.1.

     devtools::install_github("CNRGH/crimmix")

     Error: object 'sgcca' is not exported by 'namespace:RGCCA' Execution halted
     ERROR: lazy loading failed for package 'CrIMMix'
-    * removing '/sw/apps/R_packages/4.2.1/rackham/CrIMMix'
+    * removing '/sw/apps/R_packages/4.3.1/rackham/CrIMMix'

 We put a message in the mf to load R_packages/4.1.1 instead.